perNyfelt/exec-renjin-maven-plugin/README.md

 # exec-renjin-maven-plugin
 Run a Renjin R analysis project from maven

-This plugin can be used to run Renjin R code through maven.
+This plugin can be used to run Renjin R code through maven; a bit like you can you the codehouse exec-mave-plugin to run executables and java programs.

 The nice thing about this is that dependencies are easy to handle and it becomes obvious exactly what kind of dependencies that is needed.